This is the multi-page printable view of this section. Click here to print.

 MemberAdd

 Table.
-Permissions for each role in the project group
+Permissions for each role within the project group

-• Roles are divided into Owner, Master, Developer, and Viewer.
+• They are classified as Owner, Master, Developer, and Viewer.

 • Viewer can only view.

-• Developer can create and delete development-related features.
+• Developers can create or delete development-related functions.

-• Owner/Master can view, create, and delete all features in the project.
+• Owner/Master can view, create, and delete all functions within a project.

-• Even if a user is not registered as a project member, they can perform the role in the project if they are a member of the project group.
+• Even if you are not registered as a project member, you can perform the role in the project if you are a member of the project group.

-• When the same user has different roles in the project and project group, the project role takes priority.
+• When a user’s project role and project group role differ, the project role takes precedence.

-• In other words, you can limit the authority of a project group member in a specific project.
+• In other words, you can restrict permissions for a specific project among the members of a project group.

-• Example) If you want to restrict the Master role of a project group from having Master permissions in a specific project, you can register them as a project member and grant them Developer or Viewer permissions.
+• Example) If you do not want to grant Master permissions to the Master role holder of a project group for a specific project, register them as a project member and assign Developer or Viewer permissions.

 CategoryPermissionOwnerMasterDeveloperViewer